dydazy/mRNA2tRNA/README.md

 Explanation of each parameter:
 ```
 '--get_training_set',
 Notes'If you are not ready for training set, please set True ,"--get_training_set True"'

 '--Custom_training_set_path',
 Notes'Please enter the absolute path where the custom gene set is saved.
-Please note that this parameter is only effective when the ‘–get_training_set’ parameter is\
-					 set to True.
+Please note that
+this parameter is only effective when the ‘–get_training_set’ parameter is set to True.
 This parameter sets the save path for the automatically generated training set.
-By \
+By default,
-					 default, this parameter is False, which means the default save path is “m2tRNA/Process_file/Rawdata_tRNA_mRNA.csv.”'
+this parameter is False, which means the default save path is “m2tRNA/Process_file/Rawdata_tRNA_mRNA.csv.”'

 '--split_training_set_dir',
-					Notes'Unless the ‘--Custom_training_set_path’ is set to ‘True’, this parameter does not need to be filled in.\
+Notes'Unless the ‘--Custom_training_set_path’ is set to ‘True’, this parameter does not
+need to be filled in.
 The training set we provide after splitting, the default path is ‘/m2tRNA/src/Rawdata_tRNA_mRNA’.'

 '--merged_training_set_dir',
-					Notes'Unless the ‘--Custom_training_set_path’ is set to ‘True’, this parameter does not need to be filled in.\
+Notes'Unless the ‘--Custom_training_set_path’ is set to ‘True’, this parameter does not need
-					The training set we provide after splitting, the default path is ‘/m2tRNA/Process_file’.'
+to be filled in.The training set we provide after splitting, the default path is ‘/m2tRNA/Process_file’.'

 # --Use_default_path
 '--Use_default_path',
 Notes'If True, all process files and result files will be saved to the default path.
-The process files will be saved in the ‘m2tRNA/Process_file’ directory. \
+The process files will be saved in the ‘m2tRNA/Process_file’ directory.
+The result
-					The result files will be directly output to the ‘m2tRNA/’ directory.'
+files will be directly output to the ‘m2tRNA/’ directory.'

 # --bioinfo path
 '--tRNA_codon_path', default="default",
-					Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need to be filled in.
-This \
+Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need
-					parameter is used to input the path of the ‘tRNA_codon.csv’ file.
-This \
+to be filled in.
+This parameter is used to input the path of the ‘tRNA_codon.csv’ file.
-					is a penalty matrix with a shape of (codon*anticodon, 64*429, composed of 0 and 1.
-It is used to kill the \
+This is a penalty matrix with a shape of (codon*anticodon, 64*429, composed of 0 and 1.
-					neurons in m2tRNA that describe non-corresponding anticodon-codon.
-The default path for this file \
+It is used to kill the neurons in m2tRNA that describe non-corresponding anticodon-codon.
-					is ‘m2tRNA/src/Data/tRNA_codon.csv’.'
+The default path for this file is ‘m2tRNA/src/Data/tRNA_codon.csv’.'

 '--codon_usage_path', default="default",
-					Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need to be filled in.This \
+Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need to
-					parameter is used to input the path of the ‘codon_frequence.csv’ file.
-This is a matrix composed of genes \
+be filled in.This parameter is used to input the path of the ‘codon_frequence.csv’ file.
-					and codon usage frequencies, with a shape of 17000*64.
-It is used to describe the usage frequency of each \
+This is a matrix composed of genes and codon usage frequencies, with a shape of 17000*64.
-					codon in each gene.
-The default path for this file is ‘m2tRNA/src/Data/codon_frequence.csv’.'
+It is used to describe the usage frequency of each codon in each gene.
+The default path
+for this file is ‘m2tRNA/src/Data/codon_frequence.csv’.'

 '--activate_list_path', default="default",
-					Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need to be filled in.\
+Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need to be filled in.
 This parameter is used to input the path of the ‘tRNA_activate_list.csv’ file.
-This file will introduce\
+This file will introduce
 a matrix of shape 1*429, used to describe the activity of 429 tRNA genes.
-In fact, this is also a penalty\
+In fact, this is also a penalty
-					  list, defined according to the description of Thornlow BP, Armstrong J, et al., used to distinguish those \
+list, defined according to the description of Thornlow BP, Armstrong J, et al., used to distinguish those
-					  high-expression high-expression/low-expression tRNA genes. \
+high-expression high-expression/low-expression tRNA genes.
-					  Reference: [Thornlow BP, Armstrong J, et al. Predicting transfer RNA gene activity from sequence and genome \
+Reference: [Thornlow BP, Armstrong J, et al. Predicting transfer RNA gene activity from sequence and genome
 context.
 Genome Res.
 2020.
 30: 85-94.]
 The default path for this file is ‘m2tRNA/src/Data/tRNA_activate_list.csv’.'

 '--cds_length_path', default="default",
-					Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need to be filled in.\
+Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need to be filled in.
 This parameter is used to input the path of the ‘cds_length.csv’ file.
-This file is used to describe \
+This file is used to describe
-					the length of the cds for each input gene, and this value is determined by the longest cds of the gene.\
+the length of the cds for each input gene, and this value is determined by the longest cds of the gene.
 The default path for this file is ‘m2tRNA/src/Data/cds_length.csv.
-Please note that this parameter is \
+Please note that this parameter is
 optional and can be used to introduce the length of the gene when calculating tRNA expression.
-Although \
+Although
 this helps with the biological interpretation of m2tRNA, it does not significantly improve prediction performance.'

 # --process_file path
 '--Customized_Training_data_set_path', default="",
-					Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need to be filled in.\
+Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need to be filled in.
-					The location of this parameter is used to store the customized training set generated during the process. \
+The location of this parameter is used to store the customized training set generated during the process.
 This customized training set is determined by the gene_id in your own mRNA readcount.
-The default storage \
+The default storage
 path is ‘/Process_file/Customized_Training_data_set.csv’.'

 '--trained_m2tRNA_Net_save_path', default="",
-					Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need to be filled in.\
+Notes'Unless the ‘--Use_default_path’ is set to ‘False’, this parameter does not need to be filled in.
 The path filled in this parameter is the path where the results of the loss function are saved when training m2tRNA.'

 # --Use_default_parameter
 '--Use_default_parameter', default=False,
-					Notes'If True, all parameters will use the default settings, which include device = ‘cuda’, batch_size = 1024, Learning_rate = 0.001, and epoch_num = 10.If this parameter is set to \
+Notes'If True, all parameters will use the default settings, which include device = ‘cuda’, batch_size = 1024,
+Learning_rate = 0.001, and epoch_num = 10.If this parameter is set to
 False, you need to set parameters such as  "--batch_size", "--Learning_rate ", and "--epoch_num" together.'

 '--device', default="cuda",
 Notes'Unless the ‘–Use_default_parameter’ is set to ‘False’, this parameter does not need to be filled in.
-This parameter refers to the\
+This parameter refers to the device used for training m2tRNA, which can be either ‘cuda’ or ‘cpu’.
-					 device used for training m2tRNA, which can be either ‘cuda’ or ‘cpu’.
-However, please note that if ‘cpu’ is selected for training m2tRNA\
+However, please note that if ‘cpu’ is selected for training m2tRNA and the training set contains
-					  and the training set contains a large number of genes, it may result in slower operation.'
+a large number of genes, it may result in slower operation.'

 '--batch_size', type=int, default=1024,
-					Notes'Unless the ‘–Use_default_parameter’ is set to ‘False’, this parameter does not need to be filled in.This parameter refers to \
+Notes'Unless the ‘–Use_default_parameter’ is set to ‘False’, this parameter does not need to be filled in.
-					the batch size setting when training m2tRNA.
+This parameter refers to the batch size setting when training m2tRNA.
 The size of this batch size is related to your RAM. '

 '--Learning_rate', type=float, default=0.001,
-					Notes'Unless the ‘–Use_default_parameter’ is set to ‘False’, this parameter does not need to be filled in.\
+Notes'Unless the ‘–Use_default_parameter’ is set to ‘False’, this parameter does not need to be filled in.
 This parameter sets the learning rate for training m2tRNA.'

 '--epoch_num', type=int, default=1500,
-					Notes'Unless the ‘–Use_default_parameter’ is set to ‘False’, this parameter does not need to be filled \
+Notes'Unless the ‘–Use_default_parameter’ is set to ‘False’, this parameter does not need to be filled
 in.
 This parameter sets the epoch number for training m2tRNA.'

 # --you_mRNA_data_path
 '--you_mRNA_data_path',
 default="default",
 Notes'Please enter the absolute path of your mRNA readcount data.
-This data is a comma-separated csv file, which includes ‘gene_id’ \
+This data is a comma-separated csv file, which includes ‘gene_id’
 and sample numbers.
 If you have any doubts, please refer to the data structure provided on GitHub.
-I would like to remind you again, \
+I would like to remind you again,
 please make sure that the gene names in this file exist in the training set we provide.
-If this parameter is set to default, \
+If this parameter is set to default,
 it will automatically read the file named ‘test_mRNA_select.csv’ in the m2tRNA directory.'
 ```